-Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
-These might include:

-- Customers who are employment-based or with a regular source of income from a known source which supports the activity being undertaken; (this applies equally to pensioners or benefit recipients, or to those whose income originates from their partners' employment); - Customers with a long-term and active business relationship with the firm; and - Customers represented by those whose appointment is subject to court approval or ratification (such as executors). - Regulation 37(1) 4.54 There are other circumstances where the risk of money laundering or terrorist financing may be lower.
-In such circumstances, and provided there has been an adequate analysis of the risk by the country or by the firm, the firm may (if permitted by local law or regulation) apply reduced CDD measures.
-[See Part I, paragraphs 5.4.1ff for additional guidance on simplified due diligence.]
-When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, potentially lower risk situations may be influenced by: - Customer risk factors - Country or geographic risk factors - Product, service, transaction or delivery channel risk factors

-- Regulation 33(7)(8), 4.55 Annex 4-II contains a fuller list of illustrative risk factors a firm may address when considering the ML/TF risk posed by customer situations, consistent with Risk Factor Guidelines issued jointly by the European Supervisory Authorities, to which firms must have regard. - 4.56 Having a lower money laundering or terrorist financing risk for identification and verification purposes does not automatically mean that the same customer is lower risk for all types of CDD measures, in particular for ongoing monitoring of transactions. - 4.57 Firms should not, however, judge the level of risk solely on the nature of the customer or the product.
+- 4.53 Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
+These might include: - Customers who are employment-based or with a regular source of income from a known source which supports the activity being undertaken; (this applies equally to pensioners or benefit recipients, or to those whose income originates from their partners' employment); - Customers with a long-term and active business relationship with the firm; and - Customers represented by those whose appointment is subject to court approval or ratification (such as executors). - Regulation 37(1) 4.54 There are other circumstances where the risk of money laundering or terrorist financing may be lower.
+In such circumstances, and provided there has been an adequate analysis of the risk by the country or by the firm, including taking into account risk factors in Regulation 37(3), the firm may (if permitted by local law or regulation) apply reduced CDD measures.
+(See Part I, paragraphs 5.4.1ff for additional guidance on simplified due diligence.)] - 4.55 Annex 4-II contains a fuller list of illustrative risk factors a firm may address when considering the ML/TF risk posed by customer situations. - 4.56 Having a lower money laundering or terrorist financing risk for identification and verification purposes does not automatically mean that the same customer is lower risk for all types of CDD measures, in particular for ongoing monitoring of transactions. - 4.57 Firms should not, however, judge the level of risk solely on the nature of the customer or the product.
 Where, in a particular customer/product combination, either or both the customer and the product are considered to carry a higher risk of money laundering or terrorist financing, the overall risk of the customer should be considered carefully.
-Firms need to be aware that allowing a higher risk customer to acquire a lower risk product or service on the basis of a verification standard that is appropriate to that lower risk product or service, can lead to a requirement for further verification requirements, particularly if the customer wishes subsequently to acquire a higher risk product or service. - 4.58 Further considerations to be borne in mind in carrying out a risk assessment are set out in the sectoral guidance in Part II.
+Firms need to be aware that allowing a higher risk customer to acquire a lower risk product or service on the basis of a verification standard that is appropriate to that lower risk product or service, can lead to a requirement for further verification requirements, particularly if the customer wishes subsequently to acquire a higher risk product or service.

+4.58 Further considerations to be borne in mind in carrying out a risk assessment are set out in the sectoral guidance in Part II.